jonathancrabtree/cfde-submit/README.md

 - `cfde status` will check the status of a Flow instance.
 By default, the last run Flow is used, but if you want to check a previous Flow you can provide one or both of the following options:
     - `--flow-id=ID` is the ID of the Flow itself (NOT a specific instance of the Flow).
     - `--flow-instance-id=ID` is the ID of the particular instance/invocation of the Flow you want to check.

+- `cfde login` will start the login process.
+If you have tokens saved from a previous login, this command will validate those tokens and only re-authenticate you if they are expired.
+It is not necessary to run this command before `run` or `status`, because those commands will also authenticate you if needed.

+- `cfde logout` will log you out and revoke any valid cached tokens.

 ### Python API